R/ss_predict.R

 Level of confidence for the prediction interval.
 Defaults to

-Column name of the predictor variable in data
+Column name of the predictor variable in data.
+Defaults to

-Column name of the bias correction factor in ref_table
+Column name of the bias correction factor in ref_table.
+Defaults

 Column name of the geometric mean of response variable in

-, that was used in to fit the models
+ref_table, that was used in to fit the models.
+Defaults to

 Predicted value for the response variable.